 “Peacefulness, self-control, austerity, purity, tolerance, honesty, wisdom, knowledge, and religiousness–these are the qualities by which the brahmanas work.”
 (Lord Krishna, Bhagavad-Gita 18.42)

-Those who possess the above qualities should be the Brahmanas, teachers and advisers to society.
+Those who possess the above qualities should be the Brahmanas: teachers and advisers in society.

 “Heroism, power, determination, resourcefulness, courage in battle, generosity, and leadership are the qualities of work for the ksatriyas.”
 (Lord Krishna, Bhagavad-Gita 18.43)

-Those who possess the above qualities should be the Ksatriyas, military personnel and administrators in society.
+Those who possess the above qualities should be the Ksatriyas: police, military, and administrators in society.

 “Farming, cow protection and business are the qualities of work for the vaisyas, and for the sudras there is labor and service to others.”
 (Lord Krishna, Bhagavad-Gita 18.44)

-Vaisyas – Those who posses good trading and farming skills, should be the traders (business owners), farmers, and cow protectors.
+Vaisyas – Those who possess good trading and farming skills, should be the traders (business owners), farmers, and cow protectors.

-Sudras – Those who don’t posses the qualities of the above three classes should be the general workers and assistants.
+Sudras – Those who don’t possess the qualities of the above three categories should be the general workers and assistants.

-In a classless society, there is no motivation to develop good qualities and everyone becomes degraded into the lowest class.
+Without the Vedic social work order system, there is no motivation to develop abilities, because there is no consideration for abilities when assigning people for roles in society.
 This is the case everywhere in the World today.
-The leaders in most countries around the World are thieves, liars, and have no spiritual knowledge.
-The result of this is that the public suffers with injustice, high taxes, inflation, unemployment, and insecurity.
+The leaders in most countries around the world are thieves, liars, and irreligious.
+They are not qualified to be leaders.
+They don’t know what they are doing, and the result is that public suffers with injustice, high taxes, corruption, inflation, unemployment, and insecurity.

-It is a fact that not everyone will develop the same qualities, nor does everyone behave in the same way.
-Lord Krishna (God) realizes this fact and he created the Vedic class system so that everyone is placed in roles in society which are suitable for them, but Lord Krishna does not dictate who belongs to what class.
+It is a fact that everyone will not develop the same qualities.
+Lord Krishna (God) realizes this fact and He created the Vedic social work order system so that everyone is placed in roles in society which are suitable for them, but Lord Krishna does not dictate who belongs to what role.
 This is our choice, we have free will.
-Which means we can develop ourselves to become Brahmins or Sudras or even lower the Mlecchas and Yavanas (out castes).
-It’s our choice, God is not a dictator.
+Which means we can develop ourselves to become Brahmins or Sudras.
+It’s our choice, Lord Krishna (God) is not a dictator.

 Are Some People Good from Birth or Bad from Birth?